-The main water shutoff for your dwelling is located:

-but you may be able to shut off the water to an individual faucet by turning off the supply valve below your sink or toilet (not your tub or shower).
+The main electrical shutoff for your dwelling is located: The main water shutoff for your dwelling is located: Check there to see whether a fuse has blown or a circuit breaker has tripped.
+Restore service by replacing any fuse which appears to be blown (use one with the same number on it) or by flipping the circuit breaker switch back and forth once. but you may be able to shut off the water to an individual faucet by turning off the supply valve below your sink or toilet (not your tub or shower).
 If hot water is leaking anywhere, shut off the valve on top of the hot water heater.

-Whenever you use the garbage disposer, if you have one, feed garbage in gradually along with lots of cold water, and let the water run for half a minute after you turn off the switch.
+The main gas shut off for your dwelling is located: Whenever you use the garbage disposer, if you have one, feed garbage in gradually along with lots of cold water, and let the but there may be an individual valve on the line supplying each appliance as well.
+Shut off the gas by turning the valve 90 degrees, this is so it crosses the direction of the supply line. water run for half a minute after you turn off the switch.
 Use the disposer only for those things which are edible, but don't put either cooking oil or grease down it; put them and everything else except toxic liquids into the trash.
-Keep metal objects out of the sink while using the disposer and turn off the switch immediately if you hear any loud metallic noises.
+Keep metal objects out of the sink while Whenever water rises in the toilet bowl, do not try flushing the toilet again.
+The bowl can hold just one tank of water at a time.
+More water from the tank will only cause the bowl to flow over.
+Use a plunger first, and then try flushing it again.
+Do not try to flush feminine napkins or paper diapers down the toilet.
+They may disappear from the bowl, but that's no guarantee they'll clear the sewer pipes completely.
+This could require an expensive plumber's visit. using the disposer and turn off the switch immediately if you hear any loud metallic noises.
 Do not put your hand into the disposer (use tongs to retrieve objects) and do not use any chemical drain openers.
-If the disposer stops running on its own and you haven't heard it make any strange noises, some-thing may have gotten stuck.
+If the disposer stops running on its own and you haven't heard it make any strange noises, some- thing may have gotten stuck.
 Try turning the blades with a disposer wrench.
 Then push the reset button.
 After you have tried all this and you find that it still doesn't work, call Maintenance.
+Whenever you have showered or bathed, please take a moment to mop up the excess water on the bathroom floor.
+A dry floor is a safe floor.
 Whenever you want to remove the screens from your windows, please ask our Maintenance Department how to do it properly.
 Some screens have to be removed from the inside and some from the outside.

 We can show you how.